World leaders, virtual meeting 1.0: Was anybody listening?

 Overheated isn’t always productive; Tuesday night’s U.S. presidential debate showed that.
 But the distance of technology created something new even for the United Nations, an organization known for its procedural, bureaucratic nature: a meeting almost entirely free of the natural energy generated when human beings charting the future of their planet get together to talk.

 Not that the promise of technology wasn’t front and center; talk of it dominated the week.
-An “Roadmap for Digital Cooperation” summit was held, and dozens of world leaders rhapsodized about how the magic of electronic networks — connections unthinkable when some of them were children — is helping offset the pandemic’s cleaving effects for both those who run governments and those who are governed.
+A “Roadmap for Digital Cooperation” summit was held, and dozens of world leaders rhapsodized about how the magic of electronic networks — connections unthinkable when some of them were children — is helping offset the pandemic’s cleaving effects for both those who run governments and those who are governed.

 Afghanistan’s president, Ashraf Ghani, said his nation was “experimenting with how to adapt so that this digital revolution can be wielded as a source of economic opportunity” for younger people and a way to develop governance and law.
 He said 2020’s blend of tech and circumstance was challenging Afghanistan to “adapt the ways we consume, the ways we work, and the ways we govern.”